Avayabhay/ChatApp/README.md

         We can optimize the save by using promise: await Promise.add(conversation.save(), newMessage.save())
             the above code will run in parallel, both the save() will run in parallel. but in the previous case, one will start after the other is finished in the backhround.

+    GET Messages

+        To get the messages, we get the sender and the receiver ID.
+        Then we get the conversation between them.
+        Note: await Conversation.findOne({
+            participants: { $all: [sender_id, receiver_id] },
+        })
+        note: how we selected all the conversation where the participants include sender_id and receiver_id

+        In Mongoose, the populate() method is used to automatically replace specified paths in a document with document(s) from other collection(s).
+It's a powerful feature that allows you to perform "joins" between collections in MongoDB.

+        After getting all the messages, we simply selected the message from them or do things according to our requirements.